Key takeaways

 Implications for investors

-Consider reviewing your current portfolio with your wealth management professional to determine if it’s consistent with your long-term goals and positioned to meet the challenges of what continues to be an uncertain market and economic environment.
+Consider reviewing your current portfolio with your wealth management professional to determine if it’s consistent with your long-term goals and positioned to meet the challenges of what continues to be a dynamic market and economic environment.

 Note: Diversification and asset allocation do not guarantee returns or protect against losses.
 The Standard & Poor’s 500 Index (S&P 500) consists of 500 widely traded stocks that are considered to represent the performance of the U.S. stock market in general.
 The S&P 500 is an unmanaged index of stocks.
 It is not possible to invest directly in the index.
 Past performance is no guarantee of future results.